atsign-foundation/docs.atsign.com/content/docs/atplatform/specification.md

 `plookup:all:publickey@alice`

-Look up the value and metadata of the public key while bypassing the cache (i.e. the value will be fetched directly from the secondary server instead of first checking for a cached key on your secondary).
+Look up the value and metadata of the public key while bypassing the cache (i.e. the value will be fetched directly from the atServer instead of first checking for a cached key on your secondary).

 `plookup:bypassCache:true:all:publickey@alice`